Aleksandra Wozniak

-Aleksandra Wozniak (Woźniak; born September 7, 1987) is a Canadian former tennis player.
+Aleksandra Wozniak (Woźniak /pl/; born September 7, 1987) is a Canadian former tennis player.
 She turned professional in November 2005, and achieved a career-best ranking of No. 21 in June 2009, making her the fifth highest-ranked Canadian singles player of all time.
 She won one WTA and eleven ITF tournaments.
 At the Bank of the West Classic in Stanford in 2008, she became the first Canadian in 20 years to capture a WTA singles title and the first Quebecer in history to have accomplished such a feat.
 She reached a career-high ITF junior ranking of No. 3 on January 31, 2005.
 Wozniak was named Female Player of the Year by Tennis Canada five times (2004, 2006, 2008, 2009, 2012).

 Early life

 Wozniak's family immigrated to Canada from Poland in 1983, before she was born.
 She speaks Polish, English and French fluently.
 She has an elder sister, Dorota, who also played tennis.
 Aleksandra started playing tennis at the age of three.
 She was inspired to pick up a racquet by her sister and Monica Seles, her idol growing up, and was coached by her father Antoni.